cerb/cerb.github.io/cloud.md

 All of your Cerb Cloud configuration and data can be exported to a standalone instance of Cerb at any time.
 Once you're confident that Cerb is a good fit for your team, we're happy to help you with that migration.

 If you still need to evaluate Cerb in your own environment, you can simply [grab a copy of the project from GitHub](https://github.com/wgm/cerb) and follow the [installation instructions](/docs/installation).

-## Will a Cerb Cloud trial require me to change how I currently handle email?

-Nope!
-A Cerb evaluation won't impact the way you're currently handling incoming or outgoing email (unless you want it to).

-With Cerb Cloud, we provide you with a subdomain worth of temporary email addresses, like __*@example.cerb.email__.
-You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much practice routing work to the appropriate groups/buckets in Cerb.

-We also configure SPF, DKIM, and DMARC records for these temporary email addresses so you can [test our mail deliverability](http://cerb.io/docs/quick-start/#send-a-message-to-test-mail-deliverability).

-If you switch to a Cerb Cloud subscription, you can even use these email addresses in production, but you'll probably want to use your own domains.
-We'll help you configure the SPF, DKIM, and DMARC records on your domains to optimize your mail deliverability from Cerb as well.

 <div id="custom-plugins"></div>